FENECON Industrial S — Assembly and Operating Instructions

 Change dirty filter elements

 2.7.
-Behavior in emergency situations
+Behavior in case of emergency

 Proceed as follows in emergency situations: